sillycowvalley/Hopper/Source/Projects/6502SBC/HopperBASIC/BasicSymbolsProject.md

 - **C clear**: Operation failed (out of memory, symbol not found, etc.)

 The symbol table does not set error messages - that's the responsibility of the calling code to check the carry flag and handle appropriately.

+## Key Features

+This design enables:
+- **Rich VARS command**: Can show both current value and original initialization expression
+- **Constant re-evaluation**: Support for constants that depend on other constants
+- **Array size expressions**: Store and re-evaluate size expressions like `BIT FLAGS[LENGTH]`
+- **Debugging support**: Always have access to original source expression
+- **Forward references**: Functions can call functions defined later
+- **Dynamic modification**: FORGET and redefinition change symbol meanings